jazwa/rackstack/README.md

 `rbuild.py` also support an optional `--nightly` flag, which will run a nightly build of OpenSCAD.
 Please make sure the path to the nightly build is also configured in [rbuild.py](./rbuild.py).

+## Designing rack-mount items

+Some useful variables for designing your own rack-mount items can be found in [rack-mount/dimensionHelper.scad](./rack-mount/dimensionHelper.scad).